geronime/sinatra-enotify/README.markdown

 #### Configure redis exception cache:

-New in version __0.0.2__: It is possible to configure redis exception cache in order to report the same exceptions only once per defined time period at most.
+Since __0.0.2__ it is possible to configure redis exception cache in order to report the same exceptions only once per defined time period at most.

 The following example contains default values therefore all of them are optional: